jacobrdavis/ocean-surface-wave-slopes-and-wind-wave-alignment/archived_data/README.md

 Output data files are in netCDF format (.nc) and follow the Climate and Forecast (CF) Metadata Conventions 1.11 (CF-1.11) and Attribute Convention for Data Discovery 1-3 (ACDD-1.3).
 Variable attributes describe the standard name, long name, description, units, and coverage content type of each variable.
 Where applicable, standard names are from the CF Standard Name Table Version 85 (21 May 2024), otherwise this attribute is left empty.
 Null floating point values are indicated by NaN and null strings are indicated by an empty string.
 Data for each buoy type (microSWIFT or Spotter) are organized as single trajectory data indexed by observation time.
 Each netCDF file is named according to the buoy type and ID as: "hurricane_idalia_{`buoy_type`}_{`buoy_id`}.nc".

-Input data, required to run the notebooks in the code repository (accessible via GitHub, see next section), are provided in an `input_data.zip` file.
+Input data, required to run the notebooks in the code repository (accessible via GitHub, see next section), are provided in an `input_data.zip` file as Supplemental Files.
 These files **are not recommended for use** **outside the notebooks** (the output files above are quality controlled, adjusted for the Doppler shift, contain more variables, and are self-documenting).

-The input data zip folder contains the following files:
+The supplemental input data  folder contains the following files:

 * `hurricane_idalia_drifter_data_v3.pickle` - Original Spotter and MicroSWIFT drifter (buoy) data in Hurricane Idalia from 2023-08-28 to 2023-08-31.
 * `coamps_idalia_reforecast.nc` - COAMPS-TC "reforecast" wind and pressure fields for Hurricane Idalia from 2023-08-29 to 2023-08-31.
 Originally accessed from MetGet on 1 November 2024.